cobratbq/timelock/README.md

 - Solution complexity / time-bounds determined by chosen _one-way function_, _number of iterations of one-way function_, _number of iterations of interim values_.
 - Massive parallelism mitigated by linearizing solving capability by creating many iterations (of interim values).
 Each iteration relies on the previous iteration's result for both _key material_ and _associative data_.
 - Unhashed `?input` as _associative data_ to prevent skipping hashing challenge and tackling decryption directly.
 (If you know the _key_, you also know the _associative data_.)
   > It is outside of the model how the associated-dataHis made known tothe receiver.
 We do not consider the associated-data to be part of the ciphertext, though the receiver will need it in order to decrypt.
+  -- [Phillip Rogaway][AEAD-paper], 20 September 2002

   Seems to suggest that indeed `AD` is a necessary component for decryption.
 - Start _sha256_ hash-content with puzzle component, one cannot reuse "prehashed input". (puzzle component is the variable)